KittyGiraudel/site/_posts/2014-05-19-new-offsets-sass-mixin.md

 }
 ```

 The function is as simple as that.
-First we check if it's a number with a unit.
+First we check if it’s a number with a unit.
 If it is not, we check whether it is an allowed value.
 If it is not again, then it is not a valid length for an offset property.

 ## Building the mixin